New Patients (843) 371-5480

 What are the risks associated with periodontal therapy?

-While periodontal therapy treatments can be effective in restoring oral health, they can also come with certain risks.
+While gum disease treatments can be effective in restoring oral health, they can also come with certain risks.
 These risks may include pain, further infection, bleeding, and even tooth loss.
 It is important for patients to understand the potential risks associated with periodontal therapy before undergoing the procedure.
 However, the risks and complications are not common.

 Are there any home remedies for gum disease?

 Yes, you can take steps to prevent the development of gum disease at home.
-If you notice that your gums bleed every time you brush your teeth, but do not hurt, you can use a salt-water rinse to help clear out bacteria.
+If your gums bleed when you brush but don’t hurt, try rinsing with warm salt water to help reduce bacteria.
 Use this daily until your gums stop bleeding.
-There are no home remedies for advanced gum disease, or periodontitis.
+There are no home remedies for advanced gum disease.